ABEDAVIDscripts/Coffee_Sales_Performance_Overview/README.md

 4. Daily Sales Analysis with Average Line:
     - display daily sales for the selected month with a line chart.
     - incorporate an average line on the chart to represent the average daily sales
-    - demarcate exceeding or falling below the average sales to identify exceptional sales days
+    - show whether it exceeding or falling below the average sales to identify exceptional sales days

 5. Sales Analysis by Product Category:
     - analyze sales perfomance across differenct product categories.